 Description

-DESCRIPTION: Brandon War Memorial is located at the centre of Brandon cemetery on a small mound at the junction of four paths to the east of the Church of St Peter (Grade I-listed).
+Brandon War Memorial is a First World War memorial built in 1920, with later additions for subsequent conflicts.
+It is situated at the center of Brandon cemetery on a small mound at the junction of four paths, east of the Church of St Peter, which is a Grade I-listed building.

-The memorial is of a similar style to the Blomfield Cross of Sacrifice.
-Constructed of Portland stone, it comprises a tall Latin cross with tapering octagonal shaft, which terminates in a moulded foot; an inverted sword of sacrifice is carved in relief to the north face of the cross and shaft.
-The shaft rises from a three-tiered, square plinth, which is chamfered along the side edges.
-A wedge-shaped stone tablet has been placed against the lower tier of the plinth to the north and south faces.
-The whole surmounts a four-stepped octagonal base.
+The memorial resembles the Blomfield Cross of Sacrifice and is made of Portland stone.
+It features a tall Latin cross with a tapering octagonal shaft that ends in a moulded foot.
+An inverted sword of sacrifice is carved in relief on the north face of the cross and shaft.
+The shaft rises from a three-tiered square plinth, which has chamfered side edges.
+A wedge-shaped stone tablet is placed against the lower tier of the plinth on both the north and south faces.
+The entire structure is set on a four-stepped octagonal base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.